dhardin/SP-PermissionManagement/README.md

 ##TODO
 - [ ] Code cleanup
-- [ ] Optimizations
+- [x] Optimizations
   - [x] Optimize list filtering
     - Resolved search delay using memoization and built-in underscore utility functions.
-  - [ ] Optimize list rendering
+  - [x] Optimize list rendering
-    - On each search, full list is re-rendered and nothing cached.
-Maybe instead of rendering, we toggle visibility?
-Will be testing performance on jsPerf.
+    - Initial list rendering is cached and queries are cached after fully rendered.
-    - Resolved some rendering slowdown by updating the DOM only once as opposed to every model redraw.
-We collect each of the model views and set the html of our target element to the collection.
+    - When a user searches, if the query is cached, set the list html to cached value, else render list in asynchronous fashion.